jackline-ngenia/jackline-ngenia/README.md

 **More about me:**

-- 👩🏾‍💻 I’m currently working as a Junior Data Scientist at <a href="https://asantefinancegroup.com/" target="_blank">Asante Financial Serivces Group</a>.
+- 👩🏾‍💻 I’m currently working as a Data Scientist at <a href="https://asantefinancegroup.com/" target="_blank">Asante Financial Serivces Group</a>.

 - 💬 Let's brainstorm over tech startup ideas, data science and AI solutions, career, and travel.